AdyaaP/AdyaaP/README.md

 # Hullo! 👋
-# This is Adyaa Aradhana Panda, or you can just go with Aru.
+# This is Adyaa Aradhana Panda, or Aru for short.
 # I'm currently in the 10th grade.
 # I'm currently working towards fulfilling my dreams and ambitions.
 # I'm also currently working on HTML, CSS, and JS.